Cologuard showed superior sensitivity compared with FIT* in detecting colorectal cancer (CRC) and advanced precancerous polyps1,2

-In a prospective, head-to-head, point-in-time, 90-site, pivotal study of 10,000 patients aged 50-84 years at average risk for CRC, published in The New England Journal of Medicine, Cologuard demonstrated1†:
+In a 2014, prospective, head-to-head, point-in-time, 90-site, pivotal study of 10,000 patients aged 50 to 84 years at average risk for CRC, the primary endpoint was the ability of Cologuard to detect CRC (all stages).
+Published in the The New England Journal of Medicine, Cologuard demonstrated1†:

 87% specificity overall with Cologuard§ vs 95% with FIT1